cms-sw/framework-team/README.md

   * Close the Activity issue (the status is automatically set to "Done")
   * Set the "Finished" date to the date when the work was finished (e.g. last PR was merged, documentation was written, presentation was given)
 * If a Activity issue becomes dormant, e.g. no work in a few weeks
-  * In the [Activity view](https://github.com/users/makortel/projects/4), move the status of the Activity issue from "In progress" to "Paused"
+  * In the [Activities project](https://github.com/orgs/cms-sw/projects/11), move the status of the Activity issue from "In progress" to "Paused"
   * The paused Activity issues should be revisited regularly, e.g. to
     * Decide if/when the work could continue (keep the issue paused), or
     * If the remaining work is not that relevant/important anymore, in which case the Activity issue should be split